Selling Your Workflow Automation Ideas Internally

 Identifying and getting the support of allies in other parts of your organization can help demonstrate the wider appeal of implementing your idea.
 Maybe that’s a series of 1:1 meetings with key people outside of your department; maybe it’s an internal marketing campaign of sorts, sharing information with them piece by piece.

 However, you choose to engage and persuade allies, doing so can increase your chances of success.
 When you have a larger pool of people who can advocate for why your idea makes sense and can benefit the company, you are more likely to gain support at the upper levels of the firm.

 Be prepared for a potentially long haul.
 Building a consensus may mean repeating your ideas many times over a period in different, subtle ways (think of it as a "whisper campaign").
 But this can work amazingly well.
 Once you start hearing other people hint at the same idea you'll know you're making progress.

 How do I approach the topic of Return on Investment for my idea?

-When your idea or recommendation comes with what higher-ups might view as a sizable price tag out of context, it’s up to you to provide that context, to help them see the value in what you’re proposing.
+When your idea or recommendation comes with what higher-ups might view as a sizable price tag out of context, it’s up to you to provide that context, to help them see the value in what you’re proposing (or the potential downsidesif it's not accepted).
 If multiple departments or divisions in your organization could benefit from the change, sharing that information can help you build needed consensus.

 Return on investment from a software solution generally won’t necessarily be obvious or easy to quantify, but it’s there all the same.
 Highlight how the system’s automated processes can eliminate time-consuming manual work today, and how workflows will improve productivity and efficiency for users.